gaxmann/suhr/README.md

 - *"I live in China, and with the single time zone, it's often hard to know when the sun rises at a certain location.
 That's why I love this app", prana*
 - *"Since the update it now works on GrapheneOS too.
 Thanks for the effort!", dupa*

 ---

+## Newest update: GPS Time Sync

+**For wall clocks without internet:** Devices without network access can use GPS to synchronise the system clock.
+This keeps your Sun Clock accurate and fully functional even offline.

+**For Agnihotra practitioners:** With "Auto location" enabled, GPS determines your exact coordinates to calculate precise sunrise and sunset times for your specific location.
+At the same time, your device’s system clock is synchronised with the atomic clock network via GPS.
+I've experienced deviations of up to 2 sec between device time and atomic-clock time, which GPS sync automatically corrects.
+The “+” symbol next to the Agnihotra times confirms that both the location and time sync are less than three minutes old.

+## Temporal Hours Update

+Temporal hours, or unequal hours, divided both day and night into twelve parts — though the night was often reckoned instead by four watches.
+Unlike our modern, fixed hours, their duration shifted with the seasons.
+This ancient time system was used throughout history until mechanical clocks standardized hours.
+Sun Clock offers a window into how our ancestors experienced time.

+---